VizualAbstract/star-rail-api/README.md

 ```

-## Using Clients
+## Using Builders

-The ensuing illustrations will address the various kinds of functionalities available within the `CharactersClient` class.
-This client facilitates interaction with [characters.json](https://vizualabstract.github.io/StarRailStaticAPI/db/en/characters.json).
+The ensuing illustrations will address the various kinds of functionalities available within the `CharacterQuery` class.
+This builder facilitates interaction with [characters.json](https://vizualabstract.github.io/StarRailStaticAPI/db/en/characters.json).

-Every client will comprise either methods designed for adjusting the query (modifying) or for retrieving the data.
+Every builder will comprise either methods designed for adjusting the query (modifying) or for retrieving the data.

 Hence, we will classify them as either **Modifiers** or **Retrievers**.